 42 |

-The studio sequence culminates in the required degree project, Global Urbanism Studio: an immersive, 14-week experience in multiple global cities.
+The studio sequence culminates in the required Global Urbanism Studio: a 14-week experience with immersive study in multiple global cities.
 Each year, the studio selects a fast-growing city in Asia, Africa, or South America to compare and contrast with other relevant global cities.
-These selected global cities are marked by an active culture and lively arts and design scene; their urban fabric is challenged by rapid growth, environmental stress, social complexity, and the need for a new approach to urbanism.
+These selected cities are marked by an active culture and a lively arts and design scene; their urban fabric is challenged by rapid growth, environmental stresses, social complexity, and the need for creative responses to the changing global climate.
 Recent studios have been located in Mexico City, Hong Kong, Shanghai, Singapore, Tokyo, Johannesburg, and Dubai.
-This studio begins with three weeks of research and study, followed by six to eight weeks immersed in the selected cities — living, researching, observing, and working on the urban design project.
+This studio typically begins with three weeks of research and study, followed by five to eight weeks immersed in the selected cities — living, researching, observing, and designing.
+A concurrent research methods course teaches students how to conduct rigorous, thoughtful, and independent research on cities under social and environmental pressures.

 Master of Urban Design Studio Grade Requirement

-A MUD student wishing to take the summer urban design studio (ARCH 714) must have earned a minimum average grade of B- or better in the first two urban design studios (ARCH 711 and ARCH 713).
-Students who do not fulfill this minimum requirement must repeat ARCH 711 and/or ARCH 713.
-If a student has not fulfilled this minimum requirement after repeating ARCH 711 and/or ARCH 713, the student's status in the program will be determined by a committee of faculty.
+A MUD student wishing to take the summer urban design studio (MUD 714) must have earned a minimum average grade of B- or better in the first two urban design studios (MUD 711 Elements of Urban Design and MUD 713 Metropolitan Design Elements).
+Students who do not fulfill this minimum requirement must repeat MUD 711 and/or MUD 713.
+If a student has not fulfilled this minimum requirement after repeating MUD 711 and/or MUD 713, they will be dismissed from the Master of Urban Design program.

 Master of Urban Design Combined Degree Programs